muye-l-hypersecu/OTPAppSeedImporterNew/README.md

 ### Required software:
 - Visual Studio 2022 with WinForms and .NET 8.0 or newer installed
-- DB Browser for sqlite to create .db file.
+- DB Browser for SQLite.
-- .db file (empty is fine, as the program will automatically create the schema for you if it doesn't exist yet)
+- .db file or another SQLite compatible database file (empty is fine, as the program will automatically create the schema for you if it doesn't exist yet)

 ### Instructions:
 1. Clone the project